Dominicod/enigma/README.md

 # Enigma

 In this project I used Ruby to build an algorithm to encrypt a word/sentence using a caesar cipher that took in the arguments of;
-message, date, key. i then build am algorithm that can decrypt this word/sentence.
+message, date, key.
+I then build an algorithm that can decrypt this word/sentence.

 ## Self Assessment